Steady state diagram of interacting fermionic atoms coupled to dissipative cavities: Results

-which depends on the self-consistently evaluated $\beta$ (see appendix~\ref{app:gcr_approximations}).
-Therefore, the function $\text{F}$ in this case can also depend on the system parameters [see red dashed line in Fig.~\ref{fig:gcr_plots_gvdelta_gvGamma}~(b),(c)].
-The self-ordering transition of an ensemble of non-interacting semiclassical particles \cite{AsbothVukics2005, NiedenzuRitsch2011} shows the same scaling in a mean-field approach.
-However, in Ginzburg-Landau type theories a switch in the scaling to $1/4$ at a tricritical point is derived for low pump-cavity detuning \cite{KeelingSimons2014}.
+which depends on the self-consistently evaluated $\beta$ (see Appendix~\ref{app:gcr_approximations}).
+Therefore, the function $\text{F}$ in this case cannot be easily approximated by an analytical expression.
+Its evaluation is shown as the red dashed line in Fig.~\ref{fig:gcr_plots_gvdelta_gvGamma}~(b)-(c) for the infinitely strongly interacting gas.

 A much simpler analytical expression can be found in the limit of large dissipation and high temperature, where